ripienaar/free-for-dev/README.md

  * https://www.librato.com/ - Event/Data collection service with analysis and graphs.
 Limited plan for free.
  * https://google.com/analytics/ - Google Analytics
  * http://sematext.com/search-analytics - Free for up to 50K actions/month, 1 day data retention, unlimited dashboards, users, etc.
+ * https://usabilityhub.com - Test designs and mockups on real people, track visitors.
+Free for one user, unlimited tests.

 ## Other Packs
  * https://education.github.com/pack - As long as you're a student at an recognized university